The complexity of approximating averages on bounded-degree graphs: Proofs of the remaining inapproximability results

 In turn, plugging this back into \eqref{eq:4tg5tb5yhyhnh} yields that

 For $s_1,s_2,s_3\in\{\pl,\mi\}$, let

 To give expressions for $A^{s_1}_{s_2s_3}$, it will be convenient to consider the following vectors/matrices:

 where $q^{\pl},q^{\mi}$ are the constants in Lemma~\ref{lem:SlySun}, and recall that $q^{\pl}\neq q^{\mi}$.
 Roughly, the matrix $\Lb(x)$ corresponds to the interaction matrix between the endpoints of a path of length 4, whose vertices have vertex fields $1,x,x,1$ respectively.
 Then, the functions $f_{\plm \plm}(x)$ capture the total weight of configurations on the path, when the endpoints are occupied with probabilities $q^{\plm},q^{\plm}$, respectively; similarly for the functions $f_{\plm \mip}(x)$.
+The magnetization of the two middle vertices is given by the log-derivative with respect to $x$ and multiplying by $x$ (this formula can be verified using the definition of magnetization), yielding the following expressions for the $A$'s:

 Now, let's fix a phase vector $Y:V(H)\rightarrow \{\pl,\mi\}$, and compute

 where the functions $f_{\plm\plm},f_{\plm \mip}$ are as in \eqref{eq:4t4vt4ggyh}.
 We have that the contribution from an edge $e=(u,v)$ with $Y_u\neq Y_v$ is $kB$, while the contribution from an edge $e=(u,v)$ with $Y_u= Y_v$ is $kC$, where